hyperledger-labs/splice/README.md

 - use normal .rst comments, e.g., `..
 TODO(M1-14): some left-over doc work`

 Note that these guidelines are enforced in CI.

+### Configuration

+The applications are configured using [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) files.

+Run `./scripts/print-config.sh FILE` in order to retrieve a canonical form of a given config file, with includes and substitutions resolved and comments stripped.

 ### Daml Numerics